 The University offers a competitive benefits package that includes excellent healthcare and tuition benefits for employees and their families, generous retirement benefits, a wide variety of professional development opportunities, supportive work and family benefits, a wealth of health and wellness programs and resources, and much more.

-A Bachelor’s Degree and 2 years to 4 years of experience or an equivalent combination of education and experience is required.
-Master’s degree a plus.
+- A Bachelor's Degree with a major in finance or accounting and 2 to 4 years of experience required.

 Affirmative Action Statement